ilkkamtk/JavaScript-english/assignments.md

 **Total 11p**

 ****
 You can choose which assignments you want to do based on your skill level.
-8 points from each module is required to pass.

 ## Module 1.
 Interactive programs + Conditional expressions and loops
 1. Write a program that [logs to the console](https://github.com/ilkkamtk/JavaScript-english/blob/main/vuorovaikutteiset_ohjelmat.md#console-log) this text: `I'm printing to console!` (**1p**)